-Microsoft's software plus services strategy is getting a boost from Hewlett-Packard, as the two vendors team up to help their joint resellers move into
+Microsoft's software plus services strategy is getting a boost from Hewlett-Packard, as the two vendors team up to help their joint resellers move into the hosted software market.

 Microsoft and HP will match hosting providers that run their infrastructure on HP back-end systems with value-added resellers (VARs) that want to offer Microsoft software plus services to customers.
 The partnership will help VARs make the sometimes-difficult transition to Software as a Service (SaaS) and cloud computing, said Allen Clark, Microsoft's industry hosting director.